Aemulus-XR/AMXR_Report/notes/CONTRIBUTING.md

-# Contributing to AMXR_Report
+# Contributing to AemulusConnect

-First off, thank you for considering contributing to AMXR_Report!
+First off, thank you for considering contributing to AemulusConnect!
 It's people like you that make this template better for everyone.

 ## Code of Conduct